open5e/open5e/source/monsters/tome-of-beasts/Z/zaratan.rst

 **Swallow.** The zaratan makes one bite attack against a Huge or smaller creature it is grappling.
 If the attack hits, the target takes 26 (3d10 + 10) piercing damage, is swallowed, and the grapple ends.
-A swallowed creature is blinded and restrained, but has total cover against attacks and effects outside the zaratan.
+A swallowed creature is :ref:`srd:blinded` and :ref:`srd:restrained`, but has total cover against attacks and effects outside the zaratan.
 A swallowed creature takes 28 (8d6) acid damage at the start of each of the zaratan’s turns.
 The zaratan can have